On 24 December 2020, the European Union and the United Kingdom reached an agreement in principle on the EU-UK Trade and Cooperation Agreement.

 What Happens Now?

-From 1 January 2021, Great Britain (GB) is to be outside of the EU Single Market and Customs Union.
-Businesses in Ireland who move goods from, to or through Great Britain will be subject to new Customs formalities and regulatory requirements, regardless of the outcome of the EU-UK Free Trade Agreement (FTA) negotiations.
-There are to be no Customs or SPS controls on the island of Ireland, with or without a FTA.
+From 1 January 2021, Great Britain (GB) is outside of the EU Single Market and Customs Union.
+The NI Protocol means there will be no cross border checks on the island of Ireland.
+However it will be important to map your supply chain as businesses in Ireland who move goods from, to or through Great Britain will be subject to new Customs formalities and regulatory requirements.

 The export and import of live animals, products of animal origin (including fish), germinal products, animal by-products (i.e. not for human consumption) and some plants will be subject to additional SPS border checks.
 This is to reduce the risks of diseases, pests, or contaminants entering from third countries.